wp-plugins/bizible-analytics/readme.txt

 === Bizible Analytics ===
-Contributors: Aaron Bird, Peter Thompson, Jason Li
+Contributors: Aaron Bird, Peter Thompson
 Tags: seo, analytics
 Requires at least: 0.0.0
 Tested up to: 0.2.1
 Stable tag: 0.2.1
-License: Copyright © 2013: Bizible.com
+License: Copyright © 2014: Bizible.com

 == Description ==
-Local search analytics plugin to help track the offline conversion.
-For more information, visit [bizible](http://bizible.com).
+Bizible Marketing Analytics connects sales and marketing data together inside Salesforce so you can optimize your online marketing campaigns by ROI.
+Tying your marketing efforts to actual closed deals is essential to making profitable marketing decisions and accelerating business growth.

+This Wordpress plugin inserts an invisible web analytics script (Similar to Google Analytics) on each page of your website.
+This script tracks each visitor on your site and logs their behavior so you can easily track where your leads are coming from and see what pages they viewed on your site before converting.

+Create your account and find our email plugins at [Bizible.com](http://bizible.com).

+Cheers!

+-Team Bizible
+Support@bizible.com

 == Installation ==